rejojer/PageIndex/README.md

 PageIndex powers a reasoning-based RAG system that achieved [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, demonstrating **state-of-the-art** performance in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).

 📍 Please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
-Check out this GitHub repo for open-source implementations, and our [cookbooks](https://docs.pageindex.ai/cookbook) and [tutorials](https://docs.pageindex.ai/tutorials) for more examples.
+Check out this GitHub repo, as well as our [cookbook](https://docs.pageindex.ai/cookbook) and [tutorials](https://docs.pageindex.ai/tutorials) for open-source code and examples.
 The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or could be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### ⚙️ Deployment Options
 - 🛠️ Self-host — run locally with this open-source repo.